aarongeo1/Warriorwars/README.md

 # Warriorwars

+#A random 2 bot player game of attacking and defense#
-A C# for practicing OOP and other basic programing practices.
+A C# project for practicing OOP and and introduction some practices.